-The REACH model is both an acronym for how we interact with all Scouts and a conceptual model for what we hope to do for those with disabilities.
+The REACH model represents both an acronym for how we interact with all Scouts, including those with disabilities, and a conceptual model for what we hope to do for those with disabilities.
 The acronym represents:

 RESPECT all Scouts as stated in the Scout Law.